bigbluebutton/bbb-install/README.md

 ![Google Compute Engine Firewall](images/gce-firewall.png?raw=true "GCE Firewall")

+We make a disction here between the firewall installed with `-w` and the external firewall on a separate server.
+Even with an external firewall, its good practice to still install the UFW firewall on the BigBlueButton server.

 ### Installation Videos

 Using Digital Ocean as an example, we put together this video to get you going quickly: [Using bbb-install.sh to set up BigBlueButton on Digital Ocean](https://youtu.be/D1iYEwxzk0M).